 It seems that there are few published studies on the clinical experiences of the use of cartilage in medicine, so it would be advisable to expand this field of research, especially in the areas where better results have been obtained.
 However, the powder is already produced and consumed in several countries, including Mexico.

 Of the 350 species of shark that exist in the world, approximately 100 live in Mexican waters, and of these about 40 are used commercially, although some authors assure that only thirteen are caught.
-Among them are the flatnose shark, the hammerhead shark, the dogfish, and the tiger shark.
+Among them are the flat nose shark, the hammerhead shark, the dogfish, and the tiger shark.
 Some species such as the night shark and the dusky shark are also fished in certain seasons when they are found in greater abundance near the coast.

 Some shark species give birth to their young alive, while others lay eggs.
 The eggs are, depending on the species, of different shape and size, some of them look like amber plastic bags where the tiny shark in development is transparent.

 When one considers the slow growth rate and low reproductive potential of sharks, their indiscriminate and abundant capture is worrisome, even though, according to some experts, no shark species in Mexico is in danger of extinction.
-Many sharks are caught without having had the opportunity to reproduce; moreover, often the reproduction areas coincide with the capture areas since when some of the shark species come close to give birth to their young or lay their eggs, fishermen take advantage of the opportunity to catch hundreds of sharks with their fishing gear (nets or longlines).
+Many sharks are caught without having had the opportunity to reproduce; moreover, often the reproduction areas coincide with the capture areas since when some of the shark species come close to giving birth to their young or lay their eggs, fishermen take advantage of the opportunity to catch hundreds of sharks with their fishing gear (nets or longlines).
 Pregnant females that are taken out on deck abort their young at that time.

 Small sharks require that certain stages of their development take place close to the coast, and during that time they are highly exposed to predators and environmental changes.
 Similar dangers are faced by the eggs of oviparous females, which can fall victim to industrial discharges or pollution from human settlements.
-For this reason, it is urgent to carry out studies on the biological characteristics and reproductive behavior of each species, which are absolutely necessary to recommend adequate measures to ensure their perpetuation.
-For the time being, perhaps it would be opportune to dictate some closures in order to protect the reproductive stages of the species whose habits are already known, as well as to take care of their reproductive areas.
+For this reason, it is urgent to carry out studies on the biological characteristics and reproductive behavior of each species, which are necessary to recommend adequate measures to ensure their perpetuation.
+For the time being, perhaps it would be opportune to dictate some closures to protect the reproductive stages of the species whose habits are already known, as well as to take care of their reproductive areas.

 Although shark fishing in Mexico is mainly coastal, there is also pressure on these animals offshore, especially from fin hunters.
 Many sharks are still alive when they are taken on deck, their fins are immediately cut off, which is known as finning, and then they are immediately thrown back into the sea, where they die because they cannot swim.
 In other words, the unheard-of cruelty of the procedure is compounded by the loss of tons of meat, skin, and cartilage, since fishermen consider it more profitable to continue their work after the fins that fetch a high price on the market than to waste time processing and storing the rest of the sharks already caught.